 Especially if you decide to breastfeed, for the next few months, your breast will undergo a series of swelling and shrinking transformations several times a day.

-The constant expanding and contracting of the skin could inevitably lead to the dreaded “breast sagging” dilemma.
+The constant expanding and contracting of the skin could inevitably lead to the dreaded “breast sagging” dilemma, adding to your permanent body changes after pregnancy bucket list.

 Besides permanent breast sagging, other common permanent breast changes could include: